 If you shoot food, products, weddings, or any other discipline that requires the ability to have close shots of details, macro is the way to go!
 A tilt shift lens will give you the ability to move your focal plane and achieve shots that are impossible to get from a stationary lens.

 Continuous lighting allows you to see what you are doing while shooting.
 The best ring lights are a popular choice for those who want channeled continuous light for their images.
 If you move the light, your subject, or camera angle, you can instantly see how those changes will impact your final image.
 The Lowel Tota is an incredibly powerful light source for those who are looking for a continuous light source to shoot at night with.
 If you are planning on shooting video, as well as stills, a continuous light source will allow you to do so.
 Keep in mind that you will need to purchase a bulb and stand for the Tota.
 Also, you will need to modify the light by shining it through a diffusion panel (see below).
 Just a warning.
 The Tota is a very powerful light that will also get pretty hot, so be careful when using it and don’t leave it on unattended.

 I shoot about 95% of all my food photography using artificial light.
-My go to light source is a small battery powered flash and the Westcott 43 inch Apollo Orb as the modifier.
+My go to light source is a small battery powered flash and the Neewer 47″ Octagonal Softbox as the modifier.
 Recently, I discovered the Yonguno flash and it is awesome!
 Plenty of power and a fraction of the price of a Canon or Nikon Speedlite.
 You will need wireless trigger to allow them to communicate with your camera.
 You will also need a light stand and flash bracket to support the softbox and flash.

 Below are the receivers that you will need to operate your flash wirelessly.
 Make sure that you choose the one designated for your camera brand (Canon or Nikon)